dgryski/go-perfbook/performance.md

 about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%." -- Knuth

-TPOP: Should you optimize?
+"Should you optimize?
 "Yes, but only if the problem is important, the program is genuinely too slow, and there is some expectation that it can be made faster while maintaining correctness, robustness, and clarity."
+-- The Practice of Programming

 [BitFunnel performance estimation](http://bitfunnel.org/strangeloop) has some numbers that make this trade-off explicit.
 Imagine a hypothetical search